cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The export key can be used (separately from the OPAQUE protocol) to provide confidentiality and integrity to other data which only the client should be able to process.
-For instance, if the server is expected to maintain any client-side secrets which require a password to access, then this export key can be used by the client to encrypt these secrets so that they remain hidden from the server.
+For instance, if the client wishes to store secrets with a third party, then this export key can be used by the client to encrypt these secrets so that they remain hidden from a passive adversary that does not have access to the server's secret keys or the client's password.

 ## Static Diffie-Hellman Oracles